How to Fix a Crack in a Plastic Bathtub in 10 Steps

 If your plastic bathtub is cracking, it's for one of three reasons.
 The material is inflexible and lacks support.
 It experienced damage from heavy objects dropped on it, or aggressive cleaners weakened the structure.

 Plastic is not a durable material, and brands use different manufacturing processes.
 Some tubs have thicker reinforcing, and others may use thinner layers, exposing the tub to cracking faster than others.
 Over time, tubs with thinner walls may see pressure cracks starting to form.
+In other cases you'll start to deal with a peeling bathtub.

 Cracks will start to form, and if you drop something heavy in the tub when it's dry, it could cause cracking.
 Or the drop may cause a divot or dent in the material, resulting in crevices and cracks over time.
 Using highly abrasive household cleaners like bleach to clean the tub might seem like a good idea to remove grime and dirt rings.